google/oss-fuzz-gen/README.md

 | libunwind | 30.58% | 83.25% | 2899 | 1342 | 1612 | 4388 |
 | openh264 | 30.07% | 50.14% | 6607 | 5751 | 11470 | 19123 |

+\* "Total project lines" measures the source code of the project-under-test compiled and linked by the preexisting human-written fuzz targets from OSS-Fuzz.

-\* "Total coverage gain" is calculated using a denominator of the total lines of source code compiled during the OSS-Fuzz build process for the entire project.
+\* "Total coverage gain" is calculated using a denominator of the "Total project lines".
 "Total relative gain" is the increase in coverage compared to the old number of covered lines.

 \* Additional code from the project-under-test maybe included when compiling the new fuzz targets and result in high percentage gains.